SnowflurrySDK/Snowflurry.jl/docs/src/getting_started.md

 ## Typical workflow

-A typical workflow to execute a quantum circuit on a quantum service consists of these three steps.
+A typical workflow to execute a quantum circuit on a quantum service consists of these three steps:

 - Create: Build the circuit using quantum gates.

-- Transpile: transform the circuit into an equivalent one, but with improved performance and ensuring compatibility with the chosen quantum service.
+- Transpile: Transform the circuit into an equivalent one, but with improved performance and guaranteed compatibility with the chosen quantum service.

 - Execute: Run the compiled circuits on the specified quantum service.
 The quantum service could be a remote quantum hardware or a local simulator.